xiaoli-dong/metaerg/README.md

 ```
 The "binning_dir" contains all the bin files.
 Each bin file is named in the format of "Bin.binid.fa" and binid is a number.
 Each bin file contains all the contigs binned together.
 The above command writes two files into the "binning_dir":  "binned_concat.fasta" and "binned_annotation.list".
 In the VizBin application, the "binned_concat.fasta" will be uploaded to "File to Visualize" field and "binned_annotation.list" will be loaded to "Annotation file(optional)" field.

-# Extract MetaErg annotations for a subset of input contig sequences
+# Extract the subset of the MetaErg annotation results

-Let's assume you are in the "example" directory of the MetaErg installation and "subset.fasta" file contains a subset of contig sequences from "cyano.fasta" file.
-The following two commands will generate the html reports for the contigs included in "subset.fasta" file

-Step1, extracting the annotations belonging to all the contigs contained in "subset.fasta" in gff format :
+Step1, extracting the annotations belonging to all the contigs contained in "subset.fasta" in gff format from the total dataset annotation :
 ```
+#the total annotations are in mydir direcotry and the subset.fasta is a subset of the total input sequences to MetaErg annnotation
->perl $HOME/metaerg/bin/fastaContig2Gff.pl -c subset.fasta -g cyano/data/master.gff  > subset.gff
+>perl $HOME/metaerg/bin/fastaContig2Gff.pl -c subset.fasta -g mydir/data/master.gff  > subset.gff
 ```
-Step 2, generating the annotation results and html reports to "metaerg_subset_output"
+Step 2, generating the annotation results and html reports for the subset sequences
 ```
->perl $HOME/metaerg/bin/output_reports.pl  -g subset.gff -f subset.fasta -o metaerg_subset_output
+>perl $HOME/metaerg/bin/output_reports.pl  -g subset.gff -f subset.fasta -o mysubsetdir
 ```
-## Add bin ids to the MetaErg generated files
+# Add bin ids to the MetaErg generated files

 Let's assume you are in "example" directory of the MetaErg installation and your binning results are in the "binning" directory.
 "Bin.1.fa", "Bin.2.fa",  and "Bin.3.fa" files sitting in the "binning" directory contain all the fasta format contig sequences belonging to bin1, bin2, and bin3, respectivly.